danielberkompas/danielberkompas.github.io/_posts/2015-07-09-changing-your-ecto-encryption-key.md

 ## Tag Your Ciphertext

-In order to migrate to a new key, you're going to need to be able to distinguish which key was used in encrypting any given text.
+In order to migrate to a new key, you're going to need to be able to distinguish which key was used to encrypt any given text.
 This can be done very simply by prepending a single byte to every encrypted binary:

 ```elixir